josbroers/nextjs-skeleton/README.md

 ## 2. Scripts

-- Use `yarn` or `yarn install` to install the dependencies
+- Use `npm i` or `npm install` to install the dependencies
-- Use `yarn dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
+- Use `npm run dev` to start a local dev server at [http://localhost:3000](http://localhost:3000)
-- To build the application for production, use `yarn build`
+- To build the application for production, use `npm run build`
-- To start a production server, use `yarn start`
+- To start a production server, use `npm run start`
 - To export application as static HTML, use `next build && next export`
-- For checking on unused imports, use `yarn find:unused`
-- For analyzing the chunks and modules, use `yarn analyze`
-- For analyzing dependencies in the project, use `yarn depcheck`
-- For updating the `.nvmrc` file with the current Node.js version, use `yarn node`

 ## 3. Security